BioJulia/BioStructures.jl/docs/src/documentation.md

 The first argument can also be a stream.
 To write mmCIF format files, use the `writemmcif` function with similar arguments.

 A `MMCIFDict` can also be written using `writemmcif`:

 ```julia
 writemmcif("1EN2_out.dic", mmcif_dict)
 ```

+Unlike for the `collect` functions, `expand_disordered` is set to `true` when writing files as it is usually desirable to retain all entities.
+Set `expand_disordered` to `false` to not write out more than one atom or residue at each location.

 Multi-character chain IDs can be written to mmCIF files but will throw an error when written to a PDB file as the PDB file format only has one character allocated to the chain ID.